DanielSmith/alap/docs/core-concepts/protocols.md

 - "What was added this week?"
 - "What's within walking distance?"
-- "What costs less than $20?"
+- "What books match this topic?"
+- "What are people posting about on Bluesky?"

-These are range queries over continuous data.
+These are range queries over continuous data, or live queries against external APIs.
 You can't tag your way to "added in the last 30 days" without someone updating tags every morning.

 Protocol expressions solve this.
-They filter by dimensions — time, location, price, anything with a range — using the same syntax that already works for tags.
+They filter by dimensions — time, location — or fetch live data from external sources, using the same syntax that already works for tags.

 > Live version with interactive examples: https://alap.info/core-concepts/protocols